timescale/timescaledb/README.md

 From the perspective of both use and management, TimescaleDB looks and feels like PostgreSQL, and can be managed and queried as such.
 However, it provides a range of features and optimizations that make managing your time-series data easier and more efficient.

-TimescaleDB is available as a self-hosted solution or a fully managed cloud offering (Timescale Cloud).
+TimescaleDB is available as a self-hosted solution or a managed cloud offering.
 The self-hosted TimescaleDB comes in two editions:

 - Apache 2 Edition
 - Community Edition